Carl Nielsen: Symphony No.2 ‘The Four Temperaments’

 The final temperament is associated with water due to its relaxed, peaceful and calm ways.
 This personality has much patience and seeks a peaceful atmosphere.
 Phlegmatic temperaments tend to be faith friends as they are steady within themselves and their lives.

 It is possible for somebody to have a mixture of different temperaments.
 Nielsen uses these four temperaments as the titles of the movements within this symphony.
-Although the Second Symphony is programme music, it is written in a traditional symphonic style (so less a story we follow, but more a conveyance of mood/emotion etc).
+Although the Second Symphony is programme music, it is written in a traditional symphonic style – i.e it is a representation of moods, rather than a narrative-led story.

-So the four movements of the symphony aim to represent each of the four different temperaments.
 Nielsen uses various composition techniques to create a different atmosphere for each movement.
-Most prominently, for me, is his use of progressive tonality.
-So the first movement is in B minor, the second G major and the third Eb minor – these three movements are in descending thirds.
+Most prominently is his use of progressive tonality.
+The first movement is in B minor, the second G major and the third Eb minor – these three movements are in descending thirds.
 The fourth movement doesn’t comply with this, however, and is in a bright and cheerful D major, which ends in an A major (dominant) march.
 This is the running order of the symphony:

 I. Allegro collerico (Choleric)